fivdi/pico-i2c-dma/examples/mcp9808_x2_max_speed/README.md

 `waste_time_task`, increments a counter in an endless loop.

-In the 74 seconds that are required to read the temperature register on each MCP9808 temperature sensors 1,000,000 times, `waste_time_task` can increment it's counter 800,000,000 times.
+In the 74 seconds that are required to read the temperature register on each MCP9808 temperature sensor 1,000,000 times, `waste_time_task` can increment it's counter 800,000,000 times.
 Each iteration of the endless loop incrementing the counter executes 4 instructions requiring 5 processor cycles: